pollfish/docs/ios-max-adapter.md

 - iOS 11.0 or later
 - XCode 12

 > **Note:** Pollfish surveys can work with or without the IDFA permission on iOS 14+.
 If no permission is granted in the ATT popup, the SDK will serve non personalized surveys to the user.
 In that scenario the conversion is expected to be lower.
-Offerwall integrations perform better compared to single survey integrations when no IDFA permission is given

 </br>

 # Quick Guide

+- Set up Pollfish
 - Set up AppLovin Rewarded Ads
-- Set up Pollfish
 - Add Pollfish Max Adapter to your project
 - Publish your app